-Today, I am talking to John Cannavo of the Mays Innovation Research Center of the Texas University.
+Today, I am talking to John Cannavo of the Mays Innovation Research Center of Texas University.
 John with his work has been involved in Philippine outsourcing since for about the last six years.

-So super exciting interview and of course I learned a lot and enjoyed spending the time that I have done with John.
+Super exciting interview and of course I learned a lot and enjoyed spending the time that I have done with John.
 He has now done a tour of outsourcing, spoken to a lot of people in outsourcing and we reflect on the difference in his awareness, and thoughts on outsourcing.